Shopping for a new ukulele, but don’t know where to start? I’ve been there and, yes, it can be a bit overwhelming.

 I recently played this model in my local guitar shop and was quite impressed with its projection.
 That’s in part due to the larger tenor size, but also because of Cordoba’s build quality.
 The company uses mahogany in nearly all of its models, including the 20TM-CE.

-In terms of price, this model is a little pricier than most beginner ukuleles.
+In terms of price, this model is a little pricier than most entry-level ukuleles.
 I would put it as more of an affordable, intermediate model, which may be attractive to first-time players with slightly larger budgets.
 While more expensive, it is certainly an ukulele that will last a lifetime.

 As a bonus, this ukulele includes built-in electronics for playing live or recording in an application like Garageband.
 Even nicer, the on-board EQ allows you to control the bass, treble and mids.
 I wish it included an on-board tuner, which is more common today, but beggars can’t be choosers.